+\textbf{Dense Connection:} A dense connection mechanism was proposed in DenseNet~\cite{huang2017densely}, which is widely used in computer vision tasks in recent years.
+Different from the structure that only sends the hierarchical features to the final reconstruction layer, each layer in the dense block receives the features of all preceding layers (Fig.~\ref{DC}).
+Short paths created between most of the layers can help alleviate the problem of vanishing/exploding gradients and strengthen the deep information flow through layers, thereby further improving the reconstruction accuracy.

+Motivated by the dense connection mechanism, Tong \emph{et al.}~\cite{tong2017image} proposed an SRDenseNet.
+SRDenseNet uses not only the layer-level dense connections but also the block-level ones, where the output of each dense block is connected by dense connections.
+In this way, the low-level features and high-level features are combined and fully used to conduct the reconstruction.
+In RDN~\cite{zhang2018residual}, dense connections are combined with the residual learning to form the residual dense block (RDB), which allows low-frequency features to be bypassed through multiple skip connections, making the main branch focusing on learning high-frequency information.
+Apart from the aforementioned models, the dense connection is also applied in MemNet~\cite{tai2017memnet}, RPMNet~\cite{mei2019deep}, MFNet~\cite{shen2019multipath}, etc. With the help of a dense connection mechanism, the information flow among different depths of the network can be fully used, thus yielding better reconstruction results.

-In order to obtain a large receptive field without increasing model parameters, recursive learning is proposed for SISR, where the same sub-modules are repeatedly applied in the network and they share the same parameters.
-In other worlds, a recursive block is a collection of recursive units, where the corresponding structures among these recursive units share the same parameters.
+\textbf{Recursive Learning:} To obtain a large receptive field without increasing model parameters, recursive learning is proposed for SISR, where the same sub-modules are repetitively applied in the network, and share the same parameters.
+In other words, a recursive block is a collection of recursive units, where the corresponding structures among these recursive units share the same parameters.
 For instance, the same convolutional layer is applied 16 times in DRCN~\cite{kim2016deeply}, resulting in a 41 $\times$ 41 size receptive field.
-However, too many stacked layers in recursive learning based model will still cause the problem of vanishing/exploding gradient.
+However, too many stacked layers in the recursive learning-based model will still cause the problem of vanishing/exploding gradient.
 Therefore, in DRRN~\cite{tai2017image}, the recursive block is conducted based on residual learning (Fig.~\ref{RNN}).
-Recently, more and more models introduce the residual learning strategy in their recursive units, such as MemNet~\cite{tai2017memnet}, CARN~\cite{ahn2018fast}, and SRRFN~\cite{Li_2019_ICCV}.
+Recently, more and more models have introduced the residual learning strategy in their recursive units, such as MemNet~\cite{tai2017memnet}, CARN~\cite{ahn2018fast}, and SRRFN~\cite{Li_2019_ICCV}.